 It’s getting to be that time of year again.
-I am going to be publishing my individual St. Louis Cardinal pitcher and position player projections for the 2019 season in the upcoming days and weeks.
+I am going to be publishing my individual St. Louis Cardinal pitcher and position player projections for the 2020 season in the upcoming days and weeks.
 (Stay here at Birds on the Black this spring for Kyle's Dirty Thirty Five, as well!
-They're going to be incredible.)
-Prior to now, I have never really officially typed about what these projections are and how I come to get them anywhere, so this is my place to do that.
+They've already started!)

 Basically, the gist of what I do is this: